Mallette History, Family Crest & Coats of Arms

-Another 115 words (8 lines of text) are included under the topic Early Mallette Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Mallette Notables in all our PDF Extended History products and printed products wherever possible.

 Migration from France to New France or Quebec as it was now more popularly called, continued from France until it fell in 1759.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In the treaty of Utrecht, the Acadians were ceded by France to Britain in 1713.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported.
 They found refuge in Louisiana.
 In 1793, the remaining French in these provinces came under British rule.
 Meanwhile, in Quebec, the French race flourished, founding in Lower Canada, one of the two great solitudes which became Canada.
 Many of this distinguished family name Mallette were prominent in social, cultural, religious and political affairs in France and New France.
 Amongst the settlers in North America with this distinguished name Mallette were